 After you've become an accountant, you may choose to go on to earn a specialized certification, license, or other credential in accounting.
 Doing so puts you a notch above uncredentialed accountants and may open up additional job opportunities for you.

 We discussed the certified public accountant (CPA) designation in some detail at CPA Requirements and CPA Exam.
-Whether or not you choose to pursue a CPA designation, you might be interested in pursuing a certified management accountant designation, or CMA.
+Whether or not you choose to pursue a CPA designation, you might be interested in pursuing the certified management accountant designation, or CMA.

 Passing the CMA Exam demonstrates that you have a strong proficiency in management accounting and financial management.
 The time you spend reviewing and learning the material covered on the CMA Exam will make you a better accountant.
 You will become a better management accountant if you are already working in industry.
-If you are working at a CPA firm as a public accountant, you will also become a better CPA.
-Since most accountants will eventually work in areas outside of public accounting, the CMA credential is a great investment.
+If you are working at a CPA firm as a public accountant, you will also become a more knowledgeable CPA.
+Since most accountants will eventually work in areas outside of public accounting, the CMA credential is a wise investment.